-After four years with The Washingtonian covering politics and Washington life, Graff became in September 2009 only the third editor in the magazine’s 44-year history.
+He previously spent five years as the editor-in-chief of Washingtonian magazine, covering politics and life in the nation’s capital.
 Washingtonian, which calls itself “the magazine Washington lives by,” has a monthly print readership of about 300,000 and a million monthly readers online.
-He’s been named by PR Week as one of four “new media” journalists to watch and one of ten “rising stars” by the magazine industry trade magazine, Folio.
+During his time as the editor, he was named by PR Week as one of four “new media” journalists to watch and one of ten “rising stars” by the magazine industry trade magazine, Folio.

 As the first blogger admitted to cover a White House press briefing in 2005, he is a frequent speaker on blogging and the intersection of politics and technology, and his reporter’s notebook from that first day in the White House hangs in the Newseum in Washington, DC.

 He comes from a long line of journalists: His grandfather, Bert McCord, was the drama critic for the New York Herald Tribune; his father, Christopher Graff, was the long-time bureau chief of the Associated Press in Vermont, and his mother, Nancy Price Graff, is a historian, children’s book author, and former magazine editor.

 He and his wife, Katherine, were married in Barnard, Vermont, in 2013.